 In this form of counselling, there is a focus on achieving greater levels of self-acceptance and personal growth.
 My main objective would be the building of a collaborative understanding and the setting of mutually agreed goals - you are the expert on you, not me.
 Exploring your experiences, positive and negative, is an essential part of the process of identifying and developing the use of your own resources.

 Personal and family experiences convinced me of the value and importance of counselling in enabling people to make positive life changes and this inspired me to follow the path of counsellor training.
 I feel my previous 40 years of working alongside a diverse range of people in industry, commerce, education and community organisations all inform and enrich my practice as a counsellor.

 Training, qualifications & experience

-I trained as an integrative counsellor and, as a registered member of the British Association of Counselling and Psychotherapy working towards full accreditation, I adhere to their Ethical Framework and Professional Guidelines in all aspects of my professional practice.
+I trained as an integrative counsellor and, as a Registered Accredited member of the British Association of Counselling and Psychotherapy, I adhere to their Ethical Framework and Professional Guidelines in all aspects of my professional practice.

 - BACP Certificate of Proficiency

 - BPS Approved Certificate in Third Wave CBT

 - ABC L4 Diploma in Therapeutic Counselling